rcchao/tic-tac-toe-desktop-app/README.md

 # 🎮 Tic Tac Toe Desktop App

-This is my first personal project outside of a hackathon—a simple Tic Tac Toe desktop application built using the **Electron.js** framework.
-It is designed to be cross-platform (Mac, Linux, and Windows), but so far, I have only tested it on macOS.
+This is my first personal project outside of a hackathon!
+It's a simple Tic Tac Toe desktop application built using the **Electron.js** framework.
+It is designed to be cross-platform (Mac, Linux, and Windows), but I've only tested it on macOS.
+If you run into issues setting this up locally, let me know and I can alter the instructions.

 ##  Tech Stack
 - **TypeScript**